Sei EVM Smart Contract Development with Hardhat

 to your .gitignore

-file to prevent committing sensitive information.
+file to prevent committing sensitive information such as your PRIVATE_KEY

 Using OpenZeppelin Contracts